 Design research shows that physical environments influence emotional regulation.
 Natural light, soft materials, and soothing textures help lower stress hormones and encourage relaxation.

-You don’t need even need an entire room, just a corner that feels intentional.
+You don’t even need an entire room, just a corner that feels intentional.
 Think of it as your personal sanctuary for nervous system restoration.

 The Principles of a Budget-Friendly Wellness Room